SlaxApp/Slax/README.md

 ## Contributors

 We would like to express our gratitude to all the individuals who have already contributed to Slax!
-If you have any Slax-related project, documentation, tool or template, please feel free to contribute it by submitting a pull request to our curated list on GitHub: awesome-Dexis
+If you have any Slax-related project, documentation, tool or template, please feel free to contribute it by submitting a pull request to our curated list on GitHub: awesome-Slax

 <a href="https://github.com/toeverything/affine/graphs/contributors">
   <img alt="contributors" src="https://opencollective.com/affine/contributors.svg?width=890&button=false" />